-Coffee is all about aromas and flavors.
+Coffee is all about aromas and flavours.
 This means that there are four main stages in the process.
 The first two stages involve smelling the coffee both before and after you add the water, and tasting the coffee once you’ve added the water and allowed it to brew.
-Once you’ve taken your time to smell and taste the coffee appropriately you then need to understand and describe the smells and flavors.
+Once you’ve taken your time to smell and taste the coffee appropriately you then need to understand and describe the smells and flavours.

 It is difficult to say that there is a single coffee that is objectively the best tasting coffee in the world.
 There are many excellent types of coffee including the famous Kona coffee from Hawaii and Blue Mountain coffee from Jamaica.
 As well as these, however, there are many other great coffee beans from all over the world that could all be considered the best tasting coffee, depending on how they were being judged.

 Coffee is such a versatile product that there are many different ways to make good coffee at home.
 These include making coffee using an espresso machine, a French press, an Aeropress, and a Stovetop Moka pot.
 Each method produces uniquely tasting coffee because each method extracts the soluble materials from the coffee in different ways.
-To brew good coffee at home using any of these methods, though, you need to brew between 195-205 degrees Fahrenheit. not over or under extract the coffee, and use freshly ground beans.
+To brew good coffee at home using any of these methods, though, you need to brew between 90-96 degrees Celsius, not over or under extract the coffee, and use freshly ground beans.

 The most common additions to coffee to make it taste better are sugar and milk.
 Milk, in particular, has become a key part of the modern coffee culture that serves up drinks like Flat Whites, Cappuccinos, and Lattes.
 Another interesting additive people put in coffee is butter.
 Butter Coffee doesn’t just taste different, however, it also offers the drinker health benefits too.